francesco-kriegel/conexp-fx/README.md

 * Basic support for exporting LaTeX

 ## Usage
-To run Concept Explorer FX with little effort, you can use the Java WebStart bundles, that are installed on my homepage at (http://lat.inf.tu-dresden.de/~francesco/conexp-fx/conexp-fx.html).
+To run Concept Explorer FX with little effort, you can use the Java WebStart bundles which are installed on my homepage at (http://lat.inf.tu-dresden.de/~francesco/conexp-fx/conexp-fx.html).
 Please make sure that your browser has the latest Java WebStart plugin installed.
 The security warning can be deactivated by importing the certificate `conexp-fx.cer` to the Trusted CAs.

 ### Import Certificate to Trusted CAs